If you need me to visit and repair your Netaheat, calling or texting my mobile is usually quickest. The number is 07866 766364.

 The Netaheat MkII and the MkIIF initially appeared identical to me, but I've recently figured out the difference.
 The main burner assembly on the MkII can be dismantled into its component parts, while the MkIIF burner assembly is factory fabricated and welded together.
 The MkIIF is FAR more common than the MkII, and is very different from later models.
 In fact it is totally unique in the way it works.
 An engineer accustomed to modern boilers will usually struggle to understand how it works although diagnosis of these common faults should not present too much of a problem to a competent technician.
 Especially if s/he has found these notes!

-I have to add though, that due to the difficulty in obtaining mercury vapour switches, if your MkII or MkIIF turns out to have a failed MVS I cannot guarantee to fix it, but the visit for diagnose will still be chargeable.
+I have to add though, that due to the difficulty in obtaining mercury vapour switches, if your MkII or MkIIF turns out to have a failed MVS I cannot guarantee to fix it, but the visit to diagnose will still be chargeable.
+In most cases I can find a used and working MVS in my van, or persuade the one in yours to work (by cleaning the pilot jet for example, to make the pilot flame slightly bigger) but sadly I have to warn, there will always be an element of doubt.

 Copyright Michael Bryant 2019